 What is salicylic acid?

 Chemically, salicylic acid is a weak acid (pKa of 2.97), meaning it can release a proton in aqueous solution.
 This property directly influences its exfoliating and keratolytic activity, used in dermatology.
-In addition, its hydroxylated structure allows it to interact with other molecules, which is essential in its medicinal, preservative, and pharmaceutical applications.
+Furthermore, its hydroxylated structure allows it to interact with other molecules, which is essential in its medicinal, preservative, and pharmaceutical applications.

 Natural origin and industrial synthesis